lbianchi-zerynth/docs-v3/docs/reference/apps/Main.md

 Additional requirements are:

 * A stable internet connection (WiFi or 3G or better mobile connection);
-* Any up-to-date browser (Chrome, Edge, Opera, Firefox, Safari).
+* Any up-to-date browser (Chrome, Edge, Opera, Safari).

 ## Sign in and Sign up